s-k-z/kolfix/README.md

 kolfix cleaver
 ```

-Set every upgrade to the maximum value, even things you might not own:
+Check any properties that can be automatically updated, and then set all upgrades to the maximum:
 ```
-kolfix maxAll
+kolfix auto maxAll
 ```

-Set the quantity of manuals of numberology used to 3, and update puzzle champ familiar weight to the in-game value:
+Set the quantity of manuals of numberology used to 3, and rack 'em up count to 10:
 ```
-kolfix numberology=3 witchess
+kolfix numberology=3 pool=10
 ```

 To set the number of [glitch season reward name] implementations, either fight the %monster% today and record the big meat drop (same value as hp and mp restored) or search your most recent session log for this value.
 Calculate: